Penn-Computer-Science/project-3-data-analysis-bputman667-dev/Analysis .md

 ## Reflection
 Answer briefly:
 - What went well in your project?
+In general, just about everything went well.
+The older data anlysis assignment provide the necessary code for finishing this project, so I was able to get the project done quickly.
 - What was the most challenging part?
+Probably the hardest part of this was deciding which charts to do, as well as transferring the data from the google from into the csv.
 - If you had more time, what would you do differently?
+If I had more time, I would likely try to get an actual survey out instead of a joke one (or maybe get more responses, I'm not sure which one, maybe both)

 ---

 ### Submission Checklist
-- [ ] Link to survey included
+- [x] Link to survey included
-- [ ] Questions listed
+- [x] Questions listed
-- [ ] Raw data file attached or linked
+- [x] Raw data file attached or linked
-- [ ] 3+ charts created and linked/embedded
+- [x] 3+ charts created and linked/embedded
-- [ ] Data analysis section filled in
+- [x] Data analysis section filled in